dsoprea/python-googleautoauth/googleautoauth/resources/README.rst

 This tool eliminates most of the steps:

-1. Developer: Provide an authorization object containing the developer's identity information.
+1. Developer: Provide the developer's client-identity information.
 2. Us: Create a temporary webserver on an available port.
 3. Us: Build a URL that takes the local webserver as the redirect URI.
 4. Us: Open the Google authentication portal in the default web browser.
-5. User: Acknowledges the authorization in the browser.
+5. User: Acknowledges the request in the browser.
 6. Google: Authorize and redirect to the local, temporary webserver (passes the authorization token as an argument).
 Since Google does not need to talk directly to the webserver (the browser just redirects to a *localhost* URL), firewalls do not matter.
 7. Us: The temporary webserver receives and records the token.
 8. Us: The webserver is terminated and the authorization object records the token.

 Notice that now only one step needs to be implemented by the developer and only one step needs to be performed by the user.

+The interactive flow is only necessary before the authorization file is initially created.
+All further requests will be done in the background.

 Implementation Requirements